docelic/slapd-viper/README.md

 Overall best value, which minimizes risk of serving stale data while reaching noticeable optimization improvement (up to 25%), is 1 operation, specified as `1o`.

+`cacheRead` and `overlayConfig` cache can be used together, amplifying the effect.

 NOTE: due to deficiencies in Memoize::Expire module, time- and uses-based methods of expiry do not work correctly when caching non-scalar values (such as multiple values for an attribute).
 It is therefore suggested to always use the number-of-operations cache.

-`cacheRead` and `overlayConfig` cache can be used together, amplifying the effect.

-Example: `cacheRead 1o`

 ##### clean